J2TEAM/idm-trial-reset/README.md

 If you want to create your own executable from the source code.
 Download [AutoIt](https://www.autoitscript.com/site/autoit/downloads/) and follow [this guide](https://www.autoitscript.com/autoit3/docs/intro/compiler.htm).

+## Learn AutoIt

+If you are interested in AutoIt programming, you can join my free course: https://j2team.teachable.com/p/hoc-lap-trinh-autoit

 ## Credits

 - idmresettrial (original author)